-Once youth have completed 10th grade, they must take an exam to gain access to upper secondary school (grades 11 and 12).
-Upper secondary school offers students a chance to concentrate on one area of study, such as science, commerce and arts/humanities.
+Once youth have completed 10th grade, they must take an exam to gain access to post-secondary school (grades 11 and 12).
+Post-secondary school offers students a chance to concentrate on one area of study, such as science, commerce and arts & humanities, etc.

 In Kolkata, students in grades 1 through 10 attend from January to December, while students in grades 11 through 12 attend from July to June.
 In Delhi, school starts in April and ends in March.

-According to the 2009 Right to Education Act, schooling is free and compulsory for all children from the ages of 6 to 14.
-In Delhi and Kolkata, the majority of sponsored children attend government-run schools.
+The Right to Education Act, passed into law by the Parliament of India in 2009, making India one of many nations where education is viewed as a basic right for all children.
+Schooling is free and compulsory from the ages of 6 to 14.
+In Delhi and Kolkata, most sponsored children attend government-run schools.

 In Mexico, 12 years of school are free and mandatory: